What do you know about food insecurity? | Easley Progress

 As of the date of this article, confirmed focus groups are June 13 at Soapstone Baptist Church from 11 a.m. until 12:30 p.m., June 21 at the Kimberly Hampton Library in Easley from 12-2 p.m.

 Pickens County residents are encouraged to participate in focus groups.
-For more information or to volunteer and to provide information for the community inventory, contact graduate student intern, Cassius Hossfeld, at chossfe@clemson.edu or 910-233-2571.
+For more information or to volunteer and to provide information for the community inventory, email Leslie Hossfeld at lhossfe@clemson.edu.

-Note: Editor’s note: This story was edited to include updated contact information.